 Be honest with God!
-Tell him exactly how you feel.
-He already knows, so talk about it with him.
-Do you feel God broke his promise to protect you from evil?
-Do you feel abandoned by him?
+Tell God exactly how you feel.
+God already knows, so talk about it freely.
+Do you feel abandoned by God?
 Angry?
 Pour out your pain to God.

 There are many examples of people expressing their feelings to God in the Bible.
-These are called "laments."
+These are called "lamentations."
 Did you know that there are more lament psalms in the Bible than praise psalms?

-In a lament, people call out to God and tell him their complaint.
+In a lamentation, people call out to God and tell him their complaint.
 "Why didn't you protect me?
 Where were you?
 How long will this suffering last?"
 They tell God what they want him to do-sometimes just that he look at what has happened.
-Sometimes they remind themselves of how God helped them in the past, or how God helped his people in the Bible.
-This can spark hope.
-Lament is often what faith looks like in hard situations.
-It is a sign of faith that God is listening, cares, and has power to help.
+Sometimes they remind themselves of how God helped them in the past, or how